renderedtext/grpc_health_check/README.md

 # GrpcHealthCheck

-GrprHealthCheck implements the official Grpc health checking interface in Elixir.
+GrpcHealthCheck implements the official Grpc health checking interface in Elixir.
 It can be used to check if Elixir based Grpc servers are up and running.

 More on Grpc health checks: